-5.1 Masters Degree by Course Work (SLQF Level 9)
+5.1 Masters Degree with Course Work

-The Master of IT degree can be obtained by completing course work only (without conducting any research project).
+The M.Sc. degree (Course work) can be obtained by completing course work only (without conducting any research project).

 Course work, comprising of theory courses, and laboratory and/or fieldwork, shall be conducted over a period of two semesters of 15 weeks each.
 The total duration of the degree, including examinations, shall be about 12 months.
 Satisfactory completion of a minimum of 30 credits of course work with a GPA of not less than 3.00 is required for the successful completion of the degree (The student who does not satisfy the above criteria but obtains a GPA in the range 2.75 to 2.99 for course work of 25 credits is eligible for the Diploma in Information Technology).